Everything you need to know about Pushback Racking

 We can also reduce the slope if you have a special requirement.
 Because our wheel rolls on a low friction tube compared to a rough C channel or I-beam, lower slope is not an issue.

-How much push force is required by the forklift?
+How much push force is typically required to load pallets in pushback racking?

 What are the space requirements for pushback racking solutions?